A Question of Adultery: Reception

+The Monthly Film Bulletin wrote: "Dan Sutherland's play Breach of Marriage, itself hardly a well-argued discussion of the problem of artificial insemination, has here been given the full catchpenny treatment by the producer-director team responsible for The Flesh is Weak.
+As an entertainment the film is unlikely to appeal to anyone other than the emotionally retarded.
+Its dramatics are cheap, its presentation lurid, and any attempt at balance non-existent.
+Students of the bizarre will no doubt find the rape scene intercut with a climactic flamenco dance to their taste."

 Variety called it "a soggy novelitish affair" in which "stilted dialogue and a screenplay that sits firmly on the fence has resulted in a subject of some significance being wasted."

 Filmink called it "a fascinatingly odd courtroom drama about artificial insemination, with Steel as a possessive infertile racing car driver married to Julie London, roused to jealousy at the thought of someone else impregnating her.
 Frank Thring is superb as a barrister, London sings a random song, and there's a sequence where Steel ravishes London on a Spanish beach intercut with a flamenco performer; Steel is quite effective as a man tormented by his lack of potency."

 The film was released in Los Angeles in April 1959.
 The Los Angeles Times said the film "appears to be more sensational than it really is."

-The New York Times said "the film's extensive discussion of the problem seems, at best, superfluous."
+The New York Times said: "the film's extensive discussion of the problem seems, at best, superfluous."